Affiliate Disclosure: This article contains affiliate links. Gambling can be addictive, please play responsibly. 18+ | BeGambleAware.org

 Frequently asked questions

-Yes, PayPal is widely accepted at UK-licensed casinos and offers strong consumer protection and bonus eligibility at most sites.
+Yes, PayPal is widely accepted at licensed casinos and offers strong consumer protection and bonus eligibility at most sites.

 Why are Skrill and Neteller often excluded from bonuses?